 Ultimate Easy Baked Spaghetti

 This delicious and baked spaghetti has ground beef, marinara sauce, and a middle layer of creamy pesto.
 If you are like us, this will become your new favorite meal!
 Consider swapping the ground beef for sausage, ground chicken or ground turkey.
-To make this meatless, just remove the beef – the spaghetti will still be delicious.
-Or add some cooked mushrooms and zucchini.
+To make this meatless, remove the beef – the spaghetti will still be delicious.
+You could also add some cooked vegetables like mushrooms and zucchini.

 You Will Need